howardpchen/ink2md/README.md

 wait for the run to finish.
 When running on a headless host the command will print the URL and, after you authorize in a separate browser, prompt for the verification code—paste it back into the SSH session to complete the flow.
-Add `--headless-token` if you want to force this console prompt (and refresh the token cache) even when the host can launch a browser.
-The resulting token is saved to
-`/var/lib/ink2md/google_drive_token.json`; subsequent service runs reuse it automatically.
+Add `--headless-token` if you want to force this console prompt and remove the existing token cache before reauthorizing even when the host can launch a browser.
+The resulting token is saved to `/var/lib/ink2md/google_drive_token.json`; subsequent service runs reuse it automatically.